Toan211/NodeJS-News-Sales/readme.md

-this project has yet completed, dont bother
+this project has yet completed

 node modules has already been installed, so no need to npm install